Fizn-Ahmd/8051-Calculator-Application/README.md

 1. Enter the number with the operator eg: 10 * 30 + 78 / 90 output would be 300.

-**Note:** operator precedence is taken care and the flaot point values are neglected.
+**Note:** operator precedence is taken care and the float point values are neglected.